jewelsofthought/neshama/site/posts/parashot/Behar.md

 Essentially it is the grains and grapes (which produce wine) that are affected.

 Then seven Sabbatical years are followed by a fiftieth &mdash; the [Jubilee](https://www.chabad.org/parshah/article_cdo/aid/4386805/jewish/10-Jubilee-Facts-to-Know.htm) year, when all work on the land ceases, all indentured servants are set free, and all ancestral estates in the Holy Land that have been sold, revert to their original owners.
-This is the year following the of the 7th _smemittah_.
+This is the year following the of the 7th _shemittah_.
 "And you shall count for yourself seven sabbatical years, seven years seven times" [[v8](https://www.sefaria.org/Leviticus.25.8?lang=bi&with=all&lang2=en)].

 Then, G-d goes into details as the purchasing of the land that will be affected by the Jubilee.
 However, in His detailing there is a constant reminder to not do wrong by your fellow Jew.[[v14](https://www.sefaria.org/Leviticus.25.14?lang=bi&with=all&lang2=en),[v15](https://www.sefaria.org/Leviticus.25.15?lang=bi&with=all&lang2=en),[v17](https://www.sefaria.org/Leviticus.25.17?lang=bi&with=all&lang2=en)]